Activist investor Ackman says Pershing Square owns 6% of Domino's - WSJ

-Retail & ConsumerActivist investor Ackman says Pershing Square owns 6% of Domino's - WSJ

-Bill Ackman's Pershing Square Capital Management owns about 6% of Domino's Pizza Inc (DPZ.N), the billionaire investor told the Wall Street Journal on Wednesday.
+(Reuters) - Bill Ackman’s Pershing Square Capital Management owns about 6% of Domino’s Pizza Inc, the billionaire investor told the Wall Street Journal on Wednesday.

 “It’s (Domino’s) a very compelling story and big international growth opportunity ... and there’s plenty of room to run both here and abroad,” Ackman told the Journal during its Future of Everything Festival event.